VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 * Causes or throws an exception.
 * Takes too long to play.
 * Returns an invalid move, such as:
-  * Column out of bounds (<0 or ≥@ref ColorShapeLinks.Common.Board.cols "cols").
+  * Column out of bounds (<0 or >=@ref ColorShapeLinks.Common.Board.cols "cols").
   * Column is already full.
-  * No more pieces with the `specified` shape are available.
+  * No more pieces with the specified shape are available.

 ### Overriding the ToString() method